specify-bdd/specify-core/runner/README.md

 Specify is designed to be extensible:

 - Plug in custom step definitions
-- Configure runtime behavior via `specify.config.js`
+- Configure runtime behavior via `specify.config.json` in your project's `root` directory
 - Integrate with any WebDriver-compatible browser

 ### Custom Step Definitions

 **I AM A STUB, FIX ME @adamlacoste**